-Arrow is the only national charity dedicated to helping medical researchers find better treatments for blood cancers like leukaemia, blood disorders and autoimmune disease and MS treatable by bone marrow and stem cell therapies.
+Arrow is the only national charity dedicated to helping medical researchers find better treatments for blood cancers like leukaemia, blood disorders and autoimmune disease (such as Multiple Sclerosis) that are treatable by bone marrow and stem cell therapies.

 Our primary objective is to support grass-roots research and we have often been the first funders of medical research that has gone on to receive larger foundation or government grants.

 The key areas of research we have funded include:

 - Graft-versus-host-disease (the major cause of death in post-transplant patients).

 - Bone marrow stem cell biology and its potential clinical applications.

 - Molecular biology of leukaemia and lymphoma.